Custom package

 If you need to call a method which needs this sender, use get_input_sender() instead.

-input_sender
+property input_sender

 This InputPeer is the input version of the user/channel who sent the message.
 Similarly to input_chat, this doesn’t have things like username or similar, but still useful in some cases.